TravisWheelerLab/sufr/README.md

 ## Code Overview

-The code is organized like standard Rust programs in the _src_ directory:
+The code is organized into a Cargo workspace (https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html):

-* _src/main.rs_: The main entry point for the `sufr` CLI
+* _libsufr/src/lib.rs_: Core functionality to sort a suffix array and create LCP
-* _src/lib.rs_: A library that implements the CLI functions
+* _sufr/src/main.rs_: The main entry point for the `sufr` CLI
-* _src/suffix_array.rs_: A crate for interacting with suffix arrays
+* _sufr/src/lib.rs_: A library that implements the CLI functions

-As the CLI usage shows, `sufr` currently supports three actions:
+As the CLI usage shows, `sufr` currently supports three actions, create, check, and extract.

 ### Create a suffix array